poloba/discogs-wantlist-scraper-bot/README.md

 </pre>

-Recieve your discogs wantlist in your telegram app
+Recieve your discogs wantlist in your telegram app and enhanced it!
+You will recieve the new entries every hour (by default) and you can block sellers, no more sellers with abusive price or repited records, ban it!

 <hr>

-# discogs-wantlist-scraper-bot

 ## Requisites